 Within the PP&E section, items are customarily listed according to expected life.
-Land comes first, followed by buildings, then equipment.
-For some businesses the amount of Property, Plant, & Equipment can be substantial.
+Land is listed first, followed by buildings, then equipment.
+For some businesses, the amount of Property, Plant, & Equipment can be substantial.
 This is the case for firms that have large investments in manufacturing operations or significant real estate holdings.
 Other service or intellectual-based businesses may actually have very little to show within this balance sheet category.

 Below is an example of a typical PP&E section on the balance sheet:

 In the alternative, many companies relegate the preceding level of detail into a note accompanying the financial statements, and instead just report a single number for "property, plant, and equipment, net of accumulated depreciation" on the face of the balance sheet.

 The correct amount of cost to allocate to a productive asset is based on those expenditures that are ordinary and necessary to get the item in place and in condition for its intended use.
 Such amounts include the purchase price (less any negotiated discounts), permits, freight, ordinary installation, initial setup/calibration/programming, and other normal costs associated with getting the item ready to use.
 These costs are termed capital expenditures and are assigned to an asset account.
 In contrast, other expenditures may arise that are not “ordinary and necessary,” or benefit only the immediate period.
 These costs should be expensed as incurred.
 An example is repair of abnormal damage caused during installation of equipment.

 Assume that Pechlat purchased a new lathe.
 The lathe had a list price of $90,000, but Pechlat negotiated a 10% discount.
 In addition, Pechlat agreed to pay freight and installation of $5,000.
 During installation the lathe’s spindle was bent and had to be replaced for $2,000.
 The journal entry to record this transaction is: